 Alexander County maintains five public parks in its county park system: East Alexander Park (Hiddenite), Jaycee Park (Taylorsville), Town Park (Taylorsville), Bethlehem Park (Bethlehem) and Dusty Ridge (Wittenburg).
 Taylorsville maintains one park: Matheson Park.
 The public can also enjoy golf with two public courses inside the county; Brushy Mountain Golf Course and Oliver's Landing Golf Course.
 Private recreation facilities are available at the Northwood Park Swim Club, East Alexander Swim Club, Cheatham Ford Family Campground, Hidden Valley Campground, and Hickory Cove Bible Camp.

 Brushy Mountain Motor Sports Park, consisting of more than 1,700 acres, is one of the best off-road riding experiences in the state.
-More than 40 miles of ATV and motorcycle trails are available with more than 100 miles planned by 2006.
+More than 100 miles of ATV and motorcycle trails are available.
 The park is located in Northwest Alexander County.
 For gemologists, precious stones and gems such as emeralds, sapphires, garnets, smokey quartz, tourmaline, clear quartz, aquamarine, sillimanite, monazite, and rutile may be found in Hiddenite at the Hiddenite Gem Emerald Hollow Mines.